 Experience parts of Australia that many will never get to see by taking part in outback, rural and urban community projects with other enthusiastic volunteers.
-Chose from 9 gateway cities stretching across this vast land, and why not combine more than one?
+Chose from Melbourne or Newcastle (New South Wales) or combine them both!

 This is one of our best and longest running projects.
-Set up in 2002, the project was created to allow full Spanish immersion while volunteers assist with English in schools that want to improve the standard of English.
-This project is particularly popular with people looking to learn Spanish and for those seeking an adventure in Patagonia – a remote and stunning destination.
+Set up in 2002, the project was created to allow full Spanish immersion while volunteers teach in Chile.
+Volunteer English teachers help in local schools in Coyhaique.
+This project is particularly popular with people looking to learn Spanish and for those seeking an adventure in Patagonia – a remote and stunning destination in Latin America.

 Bears, birds, orangutans, monkeys, gibbons, deer, otters – and much more! – are being cared for by volunteers like you at this inspiring sanctuary on the outskirts of Thailand’s largest national park.
 Help to look after over 400 neglected animals, rescued from the cruel tourist trade, and brought to this sanctuary to recover.
 If that isn’t enough of a draw, there is even an on-site elephant sanctuary that you may be able to help at too.

 Volunteer in Pokhara in Nepal, a city surrounded by the Annapurna mountain range and plenty of stunning lakes.
 Gain a unique insight into this amazing country and step off the tourist route by living with a host family and working in local schools.